yuval-herman/telegram-drive/README.md

 ### Steps to prepare workspace:

-1. (optional) Run `python3 -m venv env` to create a new virtual environment
+1. (optional) Run `python3 -m venv env` to create a new virtual environment.
-2. If you created a virtual environment activate it with `. env/bin/activate`
+2. If you created a virtual environment activate it with `. env/bin/activate`.
-3. Install the requirements with `pip install -r requirements.txt`
+3. Install the requirements with `pip install -r requirements.txt`.
+4. Place the secret token in a file named token.txt in the root of the project file.